IBM-Watson/design-guide/patterns/base/h3/README.md

 # Heading Level 3

-Heading Level 3, `<h3>`, is the primary heading for an associated section
+Heading Level 3, `<h3>`, is the third level heading for an associated section

 ## Available Classes